willfootwill/alphaswarm-charts/docs/tutorial.md

-# Footswarm Charts Tutorial
+# Alphaswarm Charts Tutorial

-This tutorial will walk you through creating your first footswarm chart and understanding the key concepts.
+This tutorial will walk you through creating your first alphaswarm chart and understanding the key concepts.

-## What is a Footswarm Chart?
+## What is an Alphaswarm Chart?

-A footswarm chart is a data visualization that shows:
+An alphaswarm chart is a data visualization that shows:
 - **Individual data points** as dots
 - **Distribution shape** through the spread of points
 - **Statistical summaries** with mean and median lines